shiyis/nlpwshiyi/index.md

  not have to confine itself to methods that are biologically observable."
 ```

-So if it's to understand human intelligence, we need to know humans gain information and how human intelligence, or the brain, really works both through physiology and psychology,
+So if it's to understand human intelligence, we need to know how we as humans gain information and human intelligence, or the brain, really works both through physiology and psychology,

 ```plaintext
   💡 Two Important Sources of Knowledge: Rationalism and Empiricism.